smford/eeh-esp32-rfid/README.md

 - Cleanup the OTA webpage
 - Allow all settings to be updated via web admin
 - Allow flashing from default firmware, and then configuration via web admin
-- Use wifimanager or IotWebConf to make configuration easier
 - Enforce windows of operation
 - Add a debugging mode
 - Scheduled reboots